Teen vaping: Head in the clouds

 Juul is best known for its device that resembles a USB drive.

 Smith was never attracted to the flavors, but rather the device's sleek look.
 He said they are also reliable and easy to charge.

-"It's lowkey; it's hidden," she said.
+"It's low-key; it's hidden," she said.

-"I think the flavors definitely had a big thing to do with it," he said, adding that he and his friends also like the head rush from the nicotine, but the flavors provide an extra bonus — which is why he thinks teens get hooked on the product.
+"I think the flavors definitely had a big thing to do with it," the WLHS grad said, adding that he and his friends also like the head rush from the nicotine, but the flavors provide an extra bonus — which is why he thinks teens get hooked on the product.
 But both WLHS students don't think that eliminating flavors would deter teens from vaping.
 They think, by now, many teens are addicted and just want their "nicotine fix."